 Both the Respondent and the Complainant will be notified simultaneously, in writing, of the decision once the written outcome has been submitted to the Case Manager by the hearing authority.
 Both the Respondent and the Complainant will also be notified, in writing, of the appeal procedure, of any change to the decision that occurs prior to the time that the decision becomes final, and when the decision becomes final.
 If suspension or expulsion is either assigned or was within range for the charges, both the Complainant and the Respondent will have the opportunity to file an appeal.
 At the conclusion of any appeal process, both the Complainant and the Respondent will be notified simultaneously, in writing, of the final outcome.

-Employee Disciplinary Proceedings for Non-Title IX Sexual Misconduct
+Procedures for Reports of Non-Title IX Sexual Misconduct Filed Against an Employee

 Affirmative Action Office Response to Reports Received